Kygandao/React-Portfolio/README.md

 kygandao23@gmail.com

 ## Description
-This front-end deployed project is another version of my portfolio created using purely React and CSS.
+This front-end deployed project is the first version of my portfolio created using React and CSS.

 ## Installation
 No installations required